OSGeo/gdal/gdal/doc/source/development/rfc/rfc12_filemanagement.rst

 ----------------

--  Subdatasets will generally return an empty file list from GetFileList(), and will not be managable via Rename or Delete though a very sophisticated driver could implement these operations.
+-  Subdatasets will generally return an empty file list from GetFileList(), and will not be manageable via Rename or Delete though a very sophisticated driver could implement these operations.
 -  There is no mechanism anticipated to ensure that files are closed before they are removed.
 If an application does not ensure this